eclipse-archived/smarthome/docs/documentation/features/index.md

 User interfaces normally use the REST API for communication, but if they are not client-side, but served from the runtime, they also have the option to use all local Java services.

-Currently, there are 3 available user interface in Eclipse SmartHome: the Classic UI, the Basic UI and the Paper UI.
+Currently, there are 3 available user interfaces in Eclipse SmartHome: the Classic UI, the Basic UI and the Paper UI.

 All user interfaces can share icon sets, so that these do not have to be included in every single user interface.
 Eclipse SmartHome comes with the following iconsets: